CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/12-nosql.md

 <br/>
 In SQL, this would be something like:
 ```
-SELECT n.name FROM Officer AS n LIMIT 25;
+SELECT n.name FROM Entity AS n LIMIT 25;
 ```
 {: .language-sql}